mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw3-thibodeau-mylinh/stat545-hw03-thibodeau-mylinh.md

 </table>
 It is not surprising that the minimum value of RPKM be zero, since many genes are either not expressed in certain tissues, or they may be silenced in the process of oncogenesis.

 Note.
-I have learned how to use kable and piping from [Rajendran Arun](https://github.com/abishekarun/STAT545-hw-rajendran-arun/blob/master/hw02/hw02_gapminder.Rmd)
+I have learned how to use kable and piping with kable from [Rajendran Arun](https://github.com/abishekarun/STAT545-hw-rajendran-arun/blob/master/hw02/hw02_gapminder.Rmd)

 **ABBREVIATIONS**